 The South Carolina Campaign to Prevent Teen Pregnancy (SC Campaign) was founded in 1994 to combat increasingly high rates of teen pregnancy in our state.
-Since that time, the SC Campaign has been the only organization in South Carolina that works in all regions of the state exclusively focused on the reduction of teen pregnancy.
+Since that time, the SC Campaign has partnered with funders and youth-serving professionals in all regions of the state to address the issue.

-After 22 years of dedication and commitment to the issue, great progress has been made in our state but much work remains.
-Between 1991 and 2015, teen birth rates in South Carolina decreased by 64%.
-Even with such remarkable progress, 11 girls age 15-19 in South Carolina give birth every day and the state has the 13th highest teen birth rate in the nation.
+After 23 years of dedication and commitment to the issue, great progress has been made in our state but much work remains.
+Between 1991 and 2016, teen birth rates in South Carolina decreased by 67%.
+Even with such remarkable progress, 10 girls age 15-19 in South Carolina give birth every day in 2016 and the state has the 16th highest teen birth rate in the nation (2015).

 About Us Brochure